BigNocciolino/EasyWarpPlugin/README.md

 ## Permissions

 - warp.warp | This perms enable player to warp yourself, set the warp and delete the warp

-- warp.request | This perms enable to send a warp request

 - warp.warpto | Enable the player to warp to other player